source-academy/java-slang/src/compiler/README.md

 This is a bookkeeping of the planned scope of the compiler.
 It will be updated from time to time to reflect the current status of the compiler and to make the scope clearer.
+For a more formal treatment of what features are being supported, see scope.txt for a BNF-form of the Java sub-language.

 **Features that are already supported**